zei-world/api-woocommerce/docs/_documentation/php_module.md

 position: 2
 ---

-This example was written to explain how to use our already written PHP library.
+This example was written to explain how to use our PHP class.
 To go fast, all you need is to retrieve the ZEI.php file and follow the instructions :

 1. [Download](https://raw.githubusercontent.com/zeroecoimpact/API/master/PHP/ZEI.php) and put ZEI.php on your source